mapbox/mapbox-gestures-android/README.md

 }
 ```

+#### Mapbox access tokens

+To build test application you need to configure Mapbox access tokens as described at https://docs.mapbox.com/android/maps/guides/install/#configure-credentials.
+To build the project you need to specify SDK_REGISTRY_TOKEN as an environmental variable or a gradle property.
+It is a secret token used to access the SDK Registry (Mapbox Maven instance) during compile time, with a scope set to `DOWNLOADS:READ`.
-To run the specific Mapbox activity in this repo's test application, include your [developer access token](https://www.mapbox.com/help/define-access-token/) in the `developer-config.xml` file.
-An access token is not required to run this repo's test application.
+To run the specific Mapbox activity in this repo's test application, you need to include public token in the [app/src/main/res/values/developer-config.xml] resource file.

 ## Getting Help